 Dr Arthur Tjandra of Elixir de Vie performs liposuction with just a plastic syringe, an outdated method which was practiced back in the 1980s and 1990s, which hardly any surgeon is trained to perform anymore today.
 Machines have taken over syringe work since the early 2000s.
 Go and take a look at plastic surgery residency training anywhere in the world.
 None of those residency training (a.k.a specialist training) offers training to perform liposuction with just a syringe!
 As a matter of fact, there is no experienced and skilled instructor to conduct such training.

-However, Dr Arthur Tjandra of Elixir de Vie has explained in great detail why “back to basics” is still be the best and safest method in liposuction, with the highest satisfaction rates and lowest risk of complications: “Liposuction Case Studies @ Elixir de Vie“.
+However, Dr Arthur Tjandra of Elixir de Vie has explained in great detail why “back to basics” is still the best and safest method in liposuction, with the highest satisfaction rates and lowest risk of complications: “Liposuction Case Studies @ Elixir de Vie“.
 You will never be able to find this page on all major search engines, because it has been black-listed.
 Why?
 Because the liposuction devices industry, which is worth tens of billions of dollars a year, does not want prospective patients to learn the information on this page!
 After all, a set of liposuction device costs at least US$100,000, while a piece of plastic syringe costs less than US$2.
 There is too much to lose if patients start asking for syringe liposuction!
 What you see on your search results from search engines are determined largely by advertisers’ dollars to either promote or suppress any website(s) and/or information.
 You must understand that search engines’ revenues come from advertisers!
 With tens of billions of dollars in profits every year, liposuction devices manufacturers would not mind spending a few million dollars, a tiny fraction of their profits, to aggressively promote machine liposuction, and to suppress information on syringe liposuction!